-- Preheat oven to 325.
-Shred zucchini in food processor or with box grater.
-Transfer zucchini to bowl lined with cheesecloth or a towel.
+- Preheat the oven to 350.
+Shred zucchini in a food processor or with a box grater.
+Transfer zucchini to a bowl lined with cheesecloth or a towel.
 Gather fabric around zucchini and squeeze out excess water.
 Return to bowl and allow to dry further.

-- In a small bowl, mix dry ingredients together.
+- In a large bowl, mix together flour, salt, baking soda and powder, and spices.
 Set aside.

-- Bake at 325 for 60 minutes.
-Remove from oven to cool, in pan, for 20 minutes.
-Remove loaf from pan to cool completely.
+- Bake at 350 for 50-60 minutes.
+Remove from the oven to cool, in pan, for 15 minutes, on its side.
+Then, remove loaf from pan to cool completely

 What’s your favorite type of quick bread?
 And what are your favorite ways to use zucchini?
 My friends keep dropping them off!